Did you know that your version of Internet Explorer is out of date?

 Internet Explorer 10, Firefox, Chrome, or Safari.

-A slight departure from past musical feats, in 2016 Workman released a children’s illustrated book titled Almost a Full Moon, a warm-hearted tale of family, community, food and home.
+A slight departure from past musical feats, Workman released a children’s illustrated book titled Almost a Full Moon, a warm-hearted tale of family, community, food and home.
 A story of a boy and his grandmother on a cold winter’s night, his words are beautifully complemented with the rich illustrations of Jensine Eckwall, who helps brings beauty and a hint of magic to Workman's evocative lyrics.
 Together, they create a world and a night that will enchant readers of all ages.
-Almost a Full Moon was published September 2016 by Tundra Books (a division of Penguin Random House).
+Almost a Full Moon was published September 2016 by Penguin Random House.

 Hawksley Workman is many things to many people in many places, but primarily, he’s a student of the human psyche; an artist in the purest sense of the word, constantly finding fresh and interesting ways to frame and share the world – the people we are and the things we encounter.
 It’s a virtually bottomless well of ideas for a man with virtually endless imagination and creative outlets.